AdobeXD/plugin-docs/tutorials/debugging/index.md

 You can easily iterate on your plugin code without heaving to restart XD.
 Click _Plugins > Development > Reload Plugins_ to reload all plugins in your `develop` folder.
 This will reflect any changes in [manifest.json](/reference/structure/manifest.md) in addition to any changes to your JS code.

+## The `develop` folder
+The `develop` folder can be used during plugin development, and is the only folder XD will reload plugins from when you [reload plugins from the _Plugins_ menu](/tutorials/debugging/#2-try-reloading-the-plugins).

+XD makes it very easy for you to get to the `develop` folder: simply go to this menu item: Plugins > Development > Show Develop Folder.

 There's also a handy keyboard shortcut to make reloading easier:

 | Platform      | Keyboard shortcut  |